 - The TV version of Lovejoy would have Lovejoy do this in a vaguely Shakespearean way, delivering either his internal snark, or a bit of trivia about the antique, as a way of showing how his thought processes worked.

 - Zack in Saved by the Bell would sometimes do this.

 - The protagonist does this in both the British and American versions of House of Cards.

 - Malcolm in Malcolm in the Middle does this several times an episode, in order to comment on the goings-on around him or explain the background of certain events to the audience.

-- Corrupt Corporate Executive Morgus does this in "The Caves of Androzani".
-This happened due to the actor misunderstanding the stage directions, but it was kept and done several more times because it gave the character an air of Shakespearean villainy and fit in with the story's similarity to Jacobean revenge tragedy.
+- Corrupt Corporate Executive Morgus does this several times in "The Caves of Androzani".
+The first incident happened due to the actor misunderstanding the stage directions, but it was kept and done several more times because it gave the character an air of Shakespearean villainy and fit in with the story's similarity to Jacobean revenge tragedy.